Fennecsou/Player-Health-Changing-Script-BO2-Zombie/README.md

 # Player-Health-Changing-Script-BO2-Zombie
-This gsc script change health of the player in BO2 Zombie
+This gsc script change health of the player in BO2 Zombie to value closer to these of BO3 health value

 !!!
 Instalation Tutorial !!!